apollographql/router/.changesets/fix_spawn_blocking_parser.md

-### use spawn_blocking for query parsing & validation ([PR #5235](https://github.com/apollographql/router/pull/5235))
+### Use spawn_blocking for query parsing and validation ([PR #5235](https://github.com/apollographql/router/pull/5235))

-Moves query parsing and validation in a tokio blocking task to prevent all executor threads from blocking on large queries.
+To prevent its executor threads from blocking on large queries, the router now runs query parsing and validation in a Tokio blocking task.

 By [@xuorig](https://github.com/xuorig) in https://github.com/apollographql/router/pull/5235